jpiolho/Q2EMultiplayerPlus/README.md

 ### Can you really play with 32 players?
 Probably not, at least not in online.
 The issue is that there's a bandwidth limit from the Playfab system that cannot be overriden.
 Effectively the players will start lagging out hard.
+You can try to figure out the value by using the network visualization setting under Multiplayer options.

 ### What about support for non-steam versions?
 If I get access to them then I can look into adding support.
 Console versions are not possible however.